Struck By Hazard

 Why It Matters

 And it's not just construction.
-Day to day, warehouses, factories, even offices have struck by risks if you count file cabinets tipping or a ceiling tile dropping.
-In real terms, the point is, these aren't rare.
+Warehouses, factories, even offices have struck by risks if you count file cabinets tipping or a ceiling tile dropping.
+Here's the thing — the point is, these aren't rare.
 They're ordinary moments that go wrong.

 I know it sounds simple — but it's easy to miss the pattern until something actually flies past your ear.